Five reasons why Microsoft 365 is about to get more expensive

 The first thing I've noticed: Microsoft announced an increase in "direct" prices.
 We should expect a price lift for other licensing programs too.

-"At launch in June 2011, Office 365 included Word, Excel, PowerPoint, Outlook, Lync, Exchange, and InfoPath.
+"At launch in June 2011, Microsoft 365 included Word, Excel, PowerPoint, Outlook, Lync, Exchange, and InfoPath.
 We've since expanded to add other apps – in whole or in part – and entirely new capabilities, including Access, Bookings, Forms, Lists, OneDrive, OneNote Class Notebook, Planner, Power Apps, Power Automate, SharePoint, Staff Hub, Stream, Sway, Teams, To-Do, Whiteboard, and...."

 It takes more resources and software to provide these services than initially.
 We now have Access, Power Apps, Planner, and modern SharePoint.
 These tools alone can "digitally transform" about 80%, if not more, of small and medium-sized businesses.
 So E1 is simply cannibalizing more expensive plans.